Wafer-Scale Micro-Knife Sealed Vacuum Cells for Quantum Devices: Introduction

-In this article, we report fabrication of chip-scale atomic vapor cells using the unconventional substrate fused silica.
+Our chip-scale atomic vapor cells are fabricated using an unconventional substrate, fused silica.
 Selective laser etching of fused silica wafers is used to form cavities \cite{luciveroLaserwrittenVaporCells2022,artusio-glimpseWaferlevelFabricationAlldielectric2025} and micro-capillaries for evacuated atom-beam cells and vapor cells \cite{liRobustCharacterizationMicrofabricated2020,weiCollimatedVersatileAtomic2022,martinezChipscaleAtomicBeam2023}.
 Metal deposition is used to realize high pressure contact points/knives.
 These titanium knives are bonded to a thick compliant metal layer.
-Two prototypical all-glass chip designs are demonstrated (Fig. \ref{fig:deform}c), the first consists of a chip containing three evacuated simple vapor cells and the second consists of an evacuated atom-beam cell.
-By virtue of being all-glass, side excitation (Fig. \ref{fig:deform}d) and vertical collection provides background free fluorescence measurements.
-Cells leak rates were measured using Kr-$85$ fine leak testing and are measurement-limited to $\ll 2.8 \times 10^{-10} \frac{\text{mBar} \cdot \text{L}}{\text{s}}$.
+Two prototypical all-glass chip designs are demonstrated (Fig. \ref{fig:deform}c).
+The first design consists of a chip containing three evacuated simple vapor cells and the second design consists of an evacuated atom-beam cell.
+An advantage of this technique is the optical transparency of the side walls, which enables interrogation of the vapor cell along multiple directions; side excitation (Fig. 1d) and vertical collection provides background free fluorescence measurements.
+Conventional microfabricated vapor cells use etched cavities in Si capped with glass and are restricted to a single optical axis \cite{kitchingChipscaleAtomicDevices2018}.
+Cell leak rates were measured using $^{85}$Kr fine leak testing and are measurement-limited to $\ll 2.8 \times 10^{-10} \frac{\text{mbar} \cdot \text{L}}{\text{s}}$.

-This new process involves only a single bonding interface dramatically reducing fabrication complexity, as conventional simple vapor cells require two bonds, while complex atom-beam devices currently require four bonds.
-With a reduction in complexity comes a corresponding improvement in yield and, based on our current results, transitions our atom-beam prototypes \cite{martinezChipscaleAtomicBeam2023}—previously bonded at the individual die level—to a wafer-scale process.
-While yield is not the focus of this work, we report $> 85\,\%$ yield of Cs devices at wafer-scale limited primarily by the Cs pill source.
+This new process involves only a single bonding interface, dramatically reducing fabrication complexity, as conventional simple vapor cells require two bonds, while complex atom-beam devices currently require four bonds.
+With a reduction in complexity comes a corresponding improvement in yield that, based on our current results, transitions our atom-beam prototypes \cite{martinezChipscaleAtomicBeam2023}—previously bonded at the individual die level—to a wafer-scale process.
+While yield is not the focus of this work, a $> 85\,\%$ yield of Cs devices at wafer scale was achieved, limited primarily by the Cs pill source.